What Is Water Damage?

 Where it comes from:

-- Seawater intrusion
+- Seawater intrusion washing over coastal properties.

 Never attempt DIY cleanup.
 Professionals must handle black water.
 Porous materials often need complete removal.